Pub Date: 1979

 I do wish I had enjoyed this book more, but Georgina was just too stupid for words.
 I lost any admiration I’d had for Charles after he was ignominiously crowned with a set of horns.
 Instead, I rooted for his brother from another mother to get the girl.

-In the end, this Rachel Cosgrove-Payes Gothic ‘ripper was a so-so read for me, memorable for all the wrong reasons.
+In the end, this Rachel Cosgrove-Payes Gothic ‘ripper, The Coach to Hell, was a so-so read for me, memorable for all the wrong reasons.